minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // no multicolinearity
-The third hypothesis stated in @hypothesis is that junior representatives are more likely to change their voting behaviour due to campaign contributions than senior representatives, given that they are not experienced enough to have stable opinions on the matter, as shown by #cite(<stratmann-2002>, form: "prose").
+The third hypothesis stated in @hypothesis is that junior representatives are more likely to change their voting behavior due to campaign contributions than senior representatives, given that they are not experienced enough to have stable opinions on the matter, as shown by #cite(<stratmann-2002>, form: "prose").
 To address this, I incorporated the previously mentioned seniority and birth